Deaf Lottery vs Mater Lotteries House Prize: Which Offers Better Property Value in 2026?

 Mater Lotteries is operated by Mater Foundation, the fundraising arm of Mater Health — one of Australia's largest not-for-profit hospital networks based in Brisbane.
 The scale here is different.
 Mater runs multiple draws per year, with prize packages that have reached $2–3 million in recent draws, often combining a primary property with cars, cash, and travel packages.

 This is where Mater genuinely pulls ahead on headline value.
-The 2024–2025 draws saw prize packages that dwarfed what Deaf Lottery was offering in the same period.
+Recent draws have seen prize packages that substantially exceed what Deaf Lottery typically offers in the same period.
 Mater has also been transparent about using independent valuations for their prize properties — which is worth noting because it means the stated value has been verified by a third party rather than just asserted by the operator.

 Ticket prices for Mater draws have ranged from $20 to $100 depending on the specific draw and ticket tier.
 The higher-priced draws tend to come with better odds simply because total ticket volumes don't scale proportionally with ticket price.
 So a $100 ticket in a Mater draw might not offer worse odds than a $20 Deaf Lottery ticket — the maths genuinely depends on the specific draw's total ticket allocation.